nealrohit/Stage-3/indexes_report.md

 # Indexes Report

-This document describes all indexes on our database tables and the queries/reports they accelerate (Stage 3 Deliverable #1).
+This document describes all indexes on my database tables and the queries/reports they accelerate (Stage 3 Deliverable #1).

 ---